polarweasel/sewing/sewing-info/static/portfolio/apispecs-README.md

 Clone or copy this repository so you can run things locally.

 To begin creating a spec of your own, start with the [spec template](api-specs/full-swagger-spec-template.yaml).
 Copy the contents into the [online Swagger Editor](http://editor.swagger.io/) and explore how it's put together.
-Once you have a sense of how things work, and you've familiarized yourself with what's already in the APIs (use the web interface to do that, and explore the [directory structure](#directory-structure) and [fragment structure](#fragment-structure)).
+Once you have a sense of how things work, and you've familiarized yourself with what's already in the APIs (use the web interface to do that), explore the [directory structure](#directory-structure) and [fragment structure](#fragment-structure).

 Once you've created a valid spec, break out the paths (and object definitions and parameters, as necessary), and [submit your merge request](http://thor.mr.ericsson.se/ealxbal/api-spec-testing/merge_requests).

 Refer to the [OpenAPI spec itself](http://swagger.io/specification/) as you're writing your API definitions; it's quite usefully-written, in most cases.